wolframarnold/social_islands/README.md

 Mongo
 -----

+### Pulling the Production Database

+I've added a custom rake task that will pull down a copy of the production database and insert it into the development database.
+The development database is dropped in the process.
+**This is destructive to the local database!**

+    rake mongo:pull

+(This relies on the `heroku config` command to read the production Mongo credentials, and it's using as target the development database configured in the local `mongo.yml`.)

+### Accessing the live production database

 I've added a tool `script/mongo_production` which will launch the MongoDB console connected to the ***live production database!*** This is incredibly helpful and incredibly dangerous.
 Use it wisely.